Hallucinogenic plants in Chinese herbals: Langdang: Hyoscyamus niger

 For use in medicine, the seeds are supposedly treated by soaking in vinegar and milk to reduce their toxicity.
 The Shennong Bencaojing says, "[The seeds] when taken [when properly prepared] for a prolonged period enable one to walk for long distances, benefiting to the mind and adding to the strength ... and to communicate with spirits and seeing devils.
 When taken in excess, it causes one to stagger madly."
-Lei Xiao's 470 Leigong paozhilun (雷公炮炙論 "Master Lei's Treatise on the Decoction and Preparation of Drugs") states that the seed "is extremely poisonous, and when accidentally taken, it causes delirium and seeing sparks and flashes", and Zhen Chuan's c.
-620 Bencao yaoxing (本草藥性 "Nature of Drugs in Materia Medica") says the seeds "should not be taken raw as it hurts people, causing them to see devils, acting madly like picking needles".
+Lei Xiao's 470 states that the seed "is extremely poisonous, and when accidentally taken, it causes delirium and seeing sparks and flashes", and Zhen Chuan's c.
+620 says the seeds "should not be taken raw as it hurts people, causing them to see devils, acting madly like picking needles".

 Yunshi: Caesalpinia decapetala

-The yunshi (云实 (雲實, yúnshí, yun-shih) "Caesalpinia decapetala; cat's claw") was a versatile drug plant in the Chinese pharmacopeia, and the root, flowers, and seeds were all used in medicine.
+The was a versatile drug plant in the Chinese pharmacopeia, and the root, flowers, and seeds were all used in medicine.

 The Shennong Bencao says, "[The flowers] could enable one to see spirits, and when taken in excess, cause one to stagger madly.
 If taken over a prolonged period, they produce somatic levitation and effect communication with spirits."
 Tao Hongjing, who edited the official Shangqing Daoist canon, also compiled the c.
-510 Mingyi bielu (名醫別錄 "Supplementary Records of Famous Physicians") that says "[The flowers] will drive away evil spirits.
+510 that says "[The flowers] will drive away evil spirits.
 When put in water and burned, spirits can be summoned" and "The seeds are like langdang (Hyoscyamus niger), if burned, spirits can be summoned; but this [sorcery] method has not been observed."

 Li Hui-Lin notes this plant "has not been noted as a hallucinogenic plant in modern works.
 In fact, as far as I am aware, it has not been investigated medicinally or chemically".

 Fangkui: Peucedanum japonicum

-The fangkui (防葵 (fángkuí, fang-k'ui) "Peucedanum japonicum") root is used in Chinese medicine, and like the previous cat's claw, has not been noted as a hallucinogenic in modern works.
+The root is used in Chinese medicine, and like the previous cat's claw, has not been noted as a hallucinogenic in modern works.
 The c.
 510 Tao Hongjing mingyi bielu states, "Feverish people should not take it, because it causes one to be delirious and see spirits"; and Chen Yanzhi's (陳延之) c.
-454-473 Xiaoping fang (小品方 "Minor Prescriptions") says that fangkui, "if taken in excess, makes one become delirious and act somewhat like mad".
+454-473 says that fangkui, "if taken in excess, makes one become delirious and act somewhat like mad".

 P. japonicum is also used quite extensively in Korean cuisine - not only as a culinary herb, but also as a leaf vegetable, raising the question as to what constitutes consumption 'to excess'.
 It may be the case that the strain of plant grown in Korea is less toxic / medicinal than that found in China, or that very substantial quantities of the plant must be eaten before any psychoactive effects are manifested.
 Alternatively, the psychoactive components of the plant may be deactivated by the cooking processes employed in the preparation of the plant in Korea.